RevoU-FSSE-2/week-8-SherinOlivia/README.md

 ![railway-newproject](https://raw.githubusercontent.com/RevoU-FSSE-2/week-8-SherinOlivia/main/readmeImgs/railway-newproject.webp)
 ![railway-projectrepo](https://raw.githubusercontent.com/RevoU-FSSE-2/week-8-SherinOlivia/main/readmeImgs/railway-projectrepo.webp)

-3. Railway will proceed to start building and deploying your project, when completed, you may set the web
+3. Railway will proceed to start building and deploying your project, when completed, you may set the website name and or custom domain
 ![railway-domainname](https://raw.githubusercontent.com/RevoU-FSSE-2/week-8-SherinOlivia/main/readmeImgs/railway-domainname.webp)

 4. Your project is ready for use.